News Explorer

 After closing all windows > Close app When enabled, the app will be closed when the last window is closed.

-When opening the app > Restore last selected subscription or folder When enabled, the app will reselect the last selected subscription or folder.
+When opening the app > Restore last selected feed or folder When enabled, the app will reselect the last selected feed or folder.

 Advanced settings Description macOS iOS tvOS